msowad/laravel-ecommerce-example/README.md

 ### <a href="http://laravel-e-commerce-example.herokuapp.com" target="_blank">Live site</a>

-## Laravel e-commerce example application
+## E-commerce example application with Laravel and Livewire

 ### Run this project